Chapter in this post:

 This can be done easily by sticking the tea light upside down in one of the cups provided and then placing it on a cut cork, for example.
 So no moisture can get to the bottom of the tea light from below.
 In this way, the LED tea lights can also be used well in uncovered outdoor areas.

-The rain and moisture outside did not lead to any failure.
-I think you should definitely not leave them permanently in the damp, as corrosion can then form inside.
-A short "excursion" into the wet while bathing (outside the tub!)
-Or in a pumpkin can be tolerated without consequences if you can dry off again afterwards.
+The rain and humidity outside didn't lead to a failure.
+I don't think you should leave them wet all the time, because then corrosion can form on the inside.
+However, they tolerate a short "trip" into the water when bathing (outside the tub!) or in a pumpkin without consequences if they can dry off afterwards.

 A nice replacement for real tea lights.
 And the amount of 12 pieces is sufficient even for larger apartments.

-From my point of view, the biggest "problem" with the tea light set is the space required by the charging station and the cup.
+From my point of view, the biggest “problem” with the tea light set is the space required for the charging station and the cup.
 I currently have the set on a windowsill, but it doesn't look very decorative.
-My wife said the look wouldn't be a problem because it would look like a futuristic Apple device, but I'm not really convinced. ;-)
+My wife said the optics wouldn't be a problem as it would look like a futuristic Apple device, but I'm not really convinced. ;-)

-However, if you can find a place for the set where it can be permanently connected to the power, then these LED tea lights are really an asset to the household.
-They shine through the whole night, even if you put them in the pumpkin at 16 p.m. at dawn.
-In the house I only have the flameless tea lights on for a few hours at a time, so that they "last" for several days without me having to charge them.
+However, if you can find a place for the set where it can be permanently plugged in, then these LED tealights are a real asset to the home.
+They shine through the whole night, even if you put them in the pumpkin at 16 p.m. when it gets dark.
+Indoors, I only leave the flameless tea lights on for a few hours at a time, so they "last" for several days without having to charge them.

 I really like the color of the light.
-It is more yellow than warm white, but that is not a disadvantage when imitating candlelight.
-If you put the candle in one of the frosted plastic cups, the light will be a little "whiter" than before and really looks like the light of a candle in a lantern.
+It's more yellow than warm white, but that's not a disadvantage when imitating a candlelight.
+If you place the candle in one of the frosted plastic cups, the light becomes a little “whiter” than before and really looks like the light of a candle in a lantern.

-The area of application for the electric tea lights is very large.
-At first you only think of the situations in which you would normally use a "normal" tea light, but because of the long luminosity and the non-existent fire hazard, you can use it much more flexibly.
-I am thinking here of, for example:
+The range of applications for the electric tea lights is very large.
+At first you only think of the situations in which you would normally use a “normal” tea light, but thanks to the long luminosity and the non-existent fire hazard you can use them much more flexibly.
+For example, I'm thinking of:

 And I'm sure you can think of a lot more.
 You just have to have an LED tealight in your hand and understand that you can't start a fire with it.
 Then the ideas just gush out. : D

-I still have one small point of criticism: The on / off switch on the underside is recessed and so tiny that it can hardly be operated without a fingernail.
-But since it works quite well even with short fingernails and a little practice, this is just "complaining at a high level"!
-But I wanted to say it ...
+I still have one small point of criticism: the on/off switch on the underside is embedded and so tiny that you can hardly operate it without a fingernail.
+But since it works quite well even with short fingernails and a little practice, this is just "whining at a high level"!
+I wanted to point out though...

 If you want to take a look at the LED tealight set from Expower or EXTSUD, you will find it here on amazon.
 Alternatively, you can also use this product box to get the set: